Allo-isoleucine, Blood Spot

 Genetics Test Information Provides information that may help with selection of the correct test or proper submission of the test request

-Second-tier test for abnormal newborn screen and follow-up of patients with maple syrup urine disease (MSUD).
+Second-tier test for abnormal newborn screen and follow-up of patients with maple syrup urine disease.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Maple-syrup urine disease (MSUD) is an autosomal recessive deficiency of the branched-chain-ketoacid dehydrogenase (BCKDH) complex.
+Maple-syrup urine disease (MSUD) is an inborn error of metabolism caused by the deficiency of the branched-chain-ketoacid dehydrogenase (BCKDH) complex.
 The BCKDH complex is involved in the metabolism of the branched-chain amino acids (BCAA): isoleucine (Ile), leucine (Leu), and valine (Val).
 Classic MSUD presents in the neonate with feeding intolerance, failure to thrive, vomiting, lethargy, and maple-syrup odor to urine and cerumen.
 If untreated, it progresses to irreversible mental retardation, hyperactivity, failure to thrive, seizures, coma, cerebral edema, and possibly death.

-MSUD is a panethnic condition, but is most prevalent in the Old Order Mennonite community in Lancaster, Pennsylvania.
-The incidence of MSUD is approximately 1:200,000 live births in the general population and 1:760 live births among the Old Order Mennonites.
+MSUD is a pan-ethnic condition, but is most prevalent in the Old Order Mennonite community in Lancaster, Pennsylvania with an incidence there of 1:760 live births.
+The incidence of MSUD is approximately 1:200,000 live births in the general population.

 Treatment of MSUD aims to normalize the concentration of BCAA by dietary restriction of these amino acids.
 Because BCAA belong to the essential amino acids, the dietary treatment requires frequent adjustment, which is accomplished by regular determination of BCAA and Allo-Ile concentrations.